splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/10-project/3-guided-tour/3-cheese-data.md

 3. Cheese Shop

 Within the shop we will need to track multiple cheese or order values.
-For this you can use your dynamic array () or you can use the [vector](/book/part-2-organised-code/10-project/move-0-panorama/5-cpp-utilities/#vector) class from the standard C++ library.
-Either way, this will help to take care of managing memory needed to work with these.
+For this you can use the dynamic array.

 Now let's capture our ideas before we move on to think about how we use these entities.